xaratustrah/orQanon/README.md

 #### Hilbert Scope

-This pane shows the hilber transform of the signal for the purpose of visualization.
+This pane shows the Hilbert transform of the signal for the purpose of visualization.
+Simple ratios show interesting shapes.
+The effect of harmonics can be visualized on the screen.

 #### Tonic